R-whale/resolve-conflict-test-poem/README.md

 * We plan ouR futuRe as if we have a clue.
 * I neveR want to lose You.
 * I want You to be mY husband, and I want to be YouR wife.
-* I want to be with You foR the Rest of mY life.
+* I want to be with You foY the Rest of mY life.

 Source: https://www.familyfriendpoems.com/poem/forever-and-always-poem